-TThe UK is a core region for Cairn and we have built a strong position in the region’s mature and emerging basins by acquiring exploration, appraisal and development assets and participating in licensing rounds.
+Cairn has built a strong position in the UK’s mature and emerging basins by acquiring exploration, appraisal and development assets and participating in licensing rounds.

 In 2012 we acquired non-operated interests in two of the largest developments in the UK North Sea, Kraken and Catcher.
 During 2017 both projects achieved first oil production.

-Cairn holds a 20% non-operated interest in the Catcher development and a 29.5% non-operated interest in the Kraken development, these projects provide production and cash flow to Cairn.
+The Company holds a 20% non-operated interest in Catcher and a 29.5% non-operated interest in Kraken, these projects provide production and cash flow to the business.

-The Catcher Area Field is a combination of the Catcher, Varadero and Burgman fields ~170 km east of Aberdeen.
+The Catcher Area Fields are a combination of the Catcher, Varadero and Burgman fields ~170 km east of Aberdeen.

 Kraken is a large heavy oil accumulation located in the East Shetland basin, ~125km east of the Shetland Islands.